mvscorg/bugmark-slides/src/bugmark-intro.md

 ## Secondary Use Cases: Secondary Markets

-> "I bet $10 that every issue in which Bob is counterparty to a reward this year gets closed."

-> "I bet that any project in which NO published contracts are countered for one month will see a drop in the contributor count month over month until that is reversed."

 Verifiable, immutable data is suitable for secondary markets.
 Those markets can also provide intelligence.

+> "I bet $10 that every issue in which Bob is counterparty to a reward this year gets closed."

+> "I bet $10 that new_contributor_count is directly proportional to bids countered this month."

 ---